bkidwell/ebmeta-old/README.md

 is backed up to `./.backup/FILE.backup` under the folder where the working file is, to allow for safely resetting.

-Calibre is used to write metadata changes to the ebook file.
+Calibre and exiftool are used to write metadata changes to the ebook file, but `ebmeta` doesn't interact with any databases like your Calibre library. `ebmeta` allows you to edit metadata in your ebook library directly in your file collection.

 Fields that are available for editing in Epub files are: